xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 as an attribute inside the `extra` attribute as in 2.2.
 Note that a `fullCount` will only be present in `extra`.`stats` if it was requested as an option for the query.

-The result in ArangoDB 2.3 will also contain a `warnings` attribute with the array of warnings that happened during query execution.
+The result in AvocadoDB 2.3 will also contain a `warnings` attribute with the array of warnings that happened during query execution.

-### Changed return values in ArangoStatement.explain()
+### Changed return values in AvocadoStatement.explain()

-The return value of `ArangoStatement.explain()` has changed significantly in ArangoDB 2.3.
+The return value of `AvocadoStatement.explain()` has changed significantly in AvocadoDB 2.3.
 The new return value structure is not compatible with the structure returned by 2.2.

-In ArangoDB 2.3, the full execution plan for an AQL query is returned alongside all applied optimizer rules, optimization warnings etc. It is also possible to have the optimizer return all execution plans.
+In AvocadoDB 2.3, the full execution plan for an AQL query is returned alongside all applied optimizer rules, optimization warnings etc. It is also possible to have the optimizer return all execution plans.
 This required a new data structure.

-Client programs that use `ArangoStatement.explain()` or the HTTP REST API method `POST /_api/explain` may need to be adjusted to use the new return format.
+Client programs that use `AvocadoStatement.explain()` or the HTTP REST API method `POST /_api/explain` may need to be adjusted to use the new return format.

-The return value of `ArangoStatement.parse()` has been extended in ArangoDB 2.3.
+The return value of `AvocadoStatement.parse()` has been extended in AvocadoDB 2.3.
-In addition to the existing attributes, ArangoDB 2.3 will also return an `ast` attribute containing the abstract syntax tree of the statement.
+In addition to the existing attributes, AvocadoDB 2.3 will also return an `ast` attribute containing the abstract syntax tree of the statement.
 This extra attribute can safely be ignored by client programs.

 ### Variables not updatable in queries

-Previous versions of ArangoDB allowed the modification of variables inside AQL queries, e.g.
+Previous versions of AvocadoDB allowed the modification of variables inside AQL queries, e.g.

 ```